Equilibrium Computation in Resource Allocation Games: Running Time

-For any $x_q$ during the course of the algorithm, we define the marginal cost of packet $i_j$ under profile $x_q$ as:

-In~\cite[Proof of Theorem 5.1]{harks2014resource}, Harks, Klimm and Peis prove that the sorted vector of marginal costs $\Delta_{i_j}(x)$ lexicographically decreases during the while loop, and hence Algorithm $\ADD$ ends within finite time.
-It is left to prove that its running time is polynomial.

-In order to do so, we assume that players move packets according to a \emph{Last In First Out (LIFO)} principle.
-Thus, whenever player $i$ moves a packet away from $e_q$, she moves the packet that was placed on this resource last.
-We keep track of costs $\Delta_{i_j}$, at the moment that packet $i_j$ is moved.
-Assume that packet $i_j$ is moved in iterations $q_1, \dots q_{p_{i_j}}$, then:
+We give each packet of size $k$ of the current demand of each player~$i \in N$ an identity denoted by $i_j, j=1,\dots, r_i$ for some $r_i\in \N$.
+We assume that players move packets according to a \emph{Last In First Out (LIFO)} principle.
+Thus, whenever player $i$ removes packet $i_j$ from $e_q$, she moves the packet that was placed on this resource last.
+We keep track of the marginal cost of a packet $i_j$ at the moment it is moved.
+Assume that packet $i_j$ is moved in $p$ iterations $q_1, \dots, q_p$.
+Then: